This sheet pan breakfast bake is the most hands off way to prep four breakfast portions on Meal Prep Sunday!

 - 1 sweet potato large; cut into 3-4 cups of ¾ inch cubes

 - 2 bell peppers cut into 1.5 inch chunks

 - 1 tablespoon fajita seasoning

-- Cool, then portion out into four meal prep containers.
+- Portion - Let cool completely, then portion out into four meal prep containers.

-- Store in air-tight containers in the fridge for up to 4 days.
+- Fridge - Cool completely, then store in air-tight meal prep containers in the fridge for up to 4 days.

 - Reheat - in the microwave until steaming hot and enjoy!

 © Sweet Peas & Saffron - Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.